Logadeesh/Fake-job-detection/README.md

   - `fake_job_model.pkl`
   - `tfidf_vectorizer.pkl`

-## ⚠️ Note
+## Dataset

-Large files such as model (.pkl), dataset (.csv), and database (.db) are excluded due to GitHub size limits.
+The dataset file (cleaned_job_posts.csv) is not included due to GitHub size limitations.

-To regenerate:
+To use the project:
+1. Place your dataset in the folder: milestone2_feature_engineering/
+2. Run:
-1. Run Feature_pipeline.py
+   python Feature_pipeline.py

-2. This will create model files locally
+This will generate the required model files.
----

 ### 🔹 Milestone 3: Backend (Flask API)
 - Built REST APIs: